 He made quick work of his chores in the morning and veged in front of the computer surfing the internet for the remainder of the day.
 His Mom initially pressed him on reading the women's magazines, but eventually gave up on the topic.
-And by the time dinner rolled around, he was back in his old dirty robe, his face scrubbed free of cosmetics.
+By the time dinner rolled around, he was back in his old dirty robe, wig gone, frillies forgotten and his face scrubbed free of cosmetics.